francis04j/server-error-library/lib/README.md

 Now a couple of issues crop up when errors are defined like above in an application:

 1. There is no way to know all the possible errors that your application might throw without manually sniffing through the code.
-This is an information that is imperative to the consumers of your application especially if your consumner is an UI client.

-2. Most errors thrown are often a message or a status code or a combination of both.
-This is not ideal for your consumers. this library enforces a pattern of defining your errors to always have a unique code and message.

-3. Having an error message or status code is not often enough.
-You need them to be uniquely identifiable so that debugging and reporting are easy. this library enforces uniqueness of errors in your application(s)
+2. The message of the error is user-generated which can be mis-worded

+3. The message of the error can also conflict with other messages

+4. The message of the error often lack context

 ## Solution
 This library solves the above problems  by enforcing a pattern for error defintion and ensuring the errors are unique through out the application and referenced applications.